-Item No. Application No. and Parish Statutory Target Date Proposal, Location, Applicant (1) 23/01552/REG3 Stratfield Mortimer 10 th October 2023 EOT to 31 st January 2024.
-It is proposed to replace the existing permanent 18 pitch Gypsy caravan site with a new 17 permanent pitch Gypsy caravan site.
+Item Application No. Statutory Target No. and Parish Date Proposal, Location, Applicant Stratfield (extension of time pagreed until to 8th was March 2024) of his to see the second s It is proposed to replace the existing permanent 18 pitch Gypsy caravan site with a new 17 permanent pitch Gypsy caravan site.
 Each pitch is to consist of a hard standing area large enough for two twin axle caravans, car parking for two vehicles and a 30 sq m amenity building consisting of a kitchen/dayroom, bathroom, separate WC and utility area.
 In addition to the amenity buildings a recycle storage facility, children play area and sewerage treatment plant are to be located within the site.
-Four Houses Corner Caravan Site, Reading Road, Ufton Nervet, Reading West Berkshire Council permission
+Four Houses Corner Caravan Site, Reading Road, Ufton Nervet, Reading West Berkshire Council